pmem/syscall_intercept/README.md

 (the value stored in the RAX register after the system call) can be set via the *result pointer.
-In order to use the library, the intercepting code is expected to be loaded using the LD_PRELOAD feature provided by the systems loader.
+In order to use the library, the intercepting code is expected to be loaded using the LD_PRELOAD feature provided by the system loader.

 All syscalls issued by libc are intercepted.
 In order to be able to issue syscalls that are not intercepted, a